theCurador/BSN-fantasy-league-/MD_files/BRAINDUMP.md

        - **10%** of the league players do not have weight and height displayed [EXHIBIT A]
        - **42** players have no city to claim  and **6** of them are ageless.
 [EXHIBIT A]
        - **1** Unlucky player has no official poition as the oficial team position is ***"IDK"*** [EXHIBIT A]
+         - the positions column suffers a blow when cleaning data. currently data is presented in 2 different tables. original team Roster with *"basic"* information. the other table has all the players that participated with the team during the season. some teams have more players on one table than the other.
    - Lack of standarized information

-- The data is not processed live, and in some instance is the stats are not submitted up to 24 hours later.
+- The data is not processed live, and in some instances the stats are submitted up to 24 hours later.
 - The clean up of the data does not exist
 - There should be someone finding new ways or cleaners ways to process the data.
 ---